MattBokovitz1/MattBokovitz1/README.md

 ### Hey! 👋

 Hi, I'm Matt!
-I'm a front end web developer who is passionate about developing websites that bring people together and are simple for the user to use.
+I'm a Full-Stack web developer who is passionate about developing websites that bring people together and are simple for the user to use.
 I am currently looking for a front end web developer role.

 - 🌱  From September 2020 - April 2021, I completed the curriculum at Lambda School, and learned front-end and back-end web development skills.
 In April, I officially graduated.